Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Port Moody’s Canada Day festivities are actually part of the community’s larger Golden Spike Days festival that takes place over four days during the July long weekend each year.

-In 2025 Golden Spike Days is at Rocky Point Park from June 28th until July 1st.
+In 2025 Golden Spike Days happened at Rocky Point Park from June 28th until July 1st.
 On Canada Day the event runs from 11:00 am until 10:00 pm.
 There are live performances, food trucks and more.

 See our article about Port Moody’s Golden Spike Days for more information.